vansshika01/Online-Code-Editor/README.md

 # Online Code Editor ✨💻
  An intuitive online code editor designed to make writing and testing HTML, CSS, and JavaScript seamless and user-friendly.
 Whether you're a beginner exploring web development or an experienced coder needing a quick environment to test ideas, SPARK is here to ignite your creativity! 🚀

-**🌟 Features**

-1. Interactive Interface: Switch effortlessly between HTML, CSS, and JavaScript editors using navigation buttons.

-2. Live Output Preview: See your code's output instantly in the embedded iframe.

-3. Stylish Design: Enjoy a smooth coding experience with responsive textarea styling, including focused and hover effects.

-4. Beginner-Friendly: A simple layout that encourages experimentation and learning.

-5. Cross-Platform: Runs entirely in your browser—no installations needed!

 **🛠️ How It Works**